How to generate value with data monetization in telecom

 By operationalizing these use cases through scalable data pipelines and integrating them into decision engines and orchestration layers, telecom operators can move from reactive to proactive monetization strategies.
 The key lies in aligning analytics outputs with real-time systems – such as campaign management, charging platforms, and network orchestration – to enable closed-loop automation and measurable revenue impact.

-Vodafone has developed an analytics platform based on anonymized, aggregated location data from its subscribers to gain insights on footfall patterns, crowd movements, and consumer segments.
+Vodafone demonstrates telecom data monetization through an analytics platform based on anonymized, aggregated location data from its subscribers to gain insights on footfall patterns, crowd movements, and consumer segments.
 Known as Vodafone Analytics, the solution is accessible to retailers, event organizers, and city planners who want to optimize store locations, manage transport flows, and enhance public safety.
 By packaging and selling the insights, Vodafone has created a proven new revenue stream while offering stringent privacy protections.

 Another exceptional effort is the partnership with Google Cloud and Quantexa to build a single data system, allowing for a complete, 360-degree view of its customers.
 Quantexa’s contextual decision intelligence platform collects and analyzes distinct data sources, including billing systems, network usage logs, and CRM database records, while Google Cloud provides the scalable infrastructure for meaningful real-time processing of large data sets.
 The single system supports advanced analytics like customer segmentation, churn prediction, and fraud detection, which enables Vodafone to deliver hyper-personalized offers and more reliably identify anomalies.
 Additionally, Vodafone has the option to monetize these new data products by packaging them as anonymized data solutions with partners, extending its role much beyond a mobile service operator.